How to Best Prepare Your Not-for-Profit for Uncertain Times?

 • Develop a continuity plan: Based on the risk assessment and identification of critical functions and resources, develop a plan that outlines how the organization will continue to operate during downtimes.
 This should include procedures for responding to funding declines, identifying backup resources, and communicating with stakeholders.

 • Test and revise the plan: Continuity planning is an ongoing process, and it's important to test the plan to ensure it’s effective and up-to-date.
-Conducting simulations and scenario mapping can help identify improvement areas and refine the plan over time.
+Conducting simulations and scenario mapping can help identify areas for improvement and refine the plan over time.

 • Communicate the plan: Finally, it is vital to communicate the continuity plan to all relevant stakeholders, including the Board, employees, community, suppliers, and partners.
 This will ensure that everyone is clear on their role and the measures being taken to weather the storm.